iwoj/Glean/README.md

     make BASE_URL=http://yourwebsite.com/foo

-And copy all the file from **Build Products** onto your webserver at the address you specified.
+And copy all the files from **Build Products** onto your webserver at the address you specified.

 Visit the [website](http://wojtowicz.com/glean) for more info.